-Are you trying to figure out if living in Syracuse is the right fit for your lifestyle?
-To ensure a good experience before moving to any new city in New York, you will probably want to make sure that you check all of the most important boxes.
-Using the livability score which includes data from categories like weather, education, employment, housing, you can easily compare the best places to live in Syracuse and also determine if there are any nearby cities that might be a better match for your lifestyle.
+Living in Syracuse can be a good experience for anyone moving to the area.
+Having said that, in the state of New York, there are many incredible places to live, so choose wisely!
+Using the livability score which includes data from categories like amenities, cost of living, housing, you can easily compare the best places to live in Syracuse and also determine if there are any nearby cities that might be a better match for your lifestyle.
 You can also compare Syracuse to New York and the national average.